 - A summary of the major activities supported under the agreement and the major accomplishments resulting from activities to improve mortality in partner country.

 - An analysis of the project based on the problem(s) described in the application and needs assessments, performed prior to or during the project period, including a description of the specific objectives stated in the grant application and the accomplishments and failures resulting from activities during the grant period.

 Quarterly performance reports and the final report may be submitted to: Ms. Karen Campbell, Director, Office of Grants Management, OPHS, HHS, 1101 Wootton Parkway, Suite 550, Rockville, MD 20852, phone (240) 453-8822.
 Start Printed Page 52395

 VII.
 Agency Contacts

-For assistance with questions regarding program requirements, please contact: Dr. Amar Bhat, Office of Global Health Affairs, Asia-Pacific Division, Office of the Secretary, Department of Health and Human Services, 5600 Fishers Lane, Suite 18-101, Rockville, MD 20857, phone: (301) 443-1410.
+For assistance with questions regarding program requirements, please contact: Dr. Amar Bhat, Asia-Pacific Division, Office of Global Health Affairs, Office of the Secretary, Department of Health and Human Services, 5600 Fishers Lane, Suite 18-101, Rockville, MD 20857.
+Phone Number: 301-443-1410.

 VIII.
 Tips for Writing a Strong Application

 Include DUNS Number.
 You must include a DUNS Number to have your application reviewed.
-An application will not be reviewed without a DUNS number.
-To obtain a DUNS number, access http://www.dunandbradstreet.com or call 1-866-705-5711.
+Applications will not be reviewed without a DUNS number.
+To obtain a DUNS number, access www.dunandbradstreet.com or call 1-866-705-5711.
 Please include the DUNS number next to the OMB Approval Number on the application face page.